Draft ECMA-426 / March 15, 2025

 code which is generated by the compiler or transpiler.

-source code which has not been passed through the compiler.
+source code which has not been passed through a compiler or transpiler.

-Note: The values that can be represented by the VLQ Base64 encoded are limited to 32-bit quantities until some use case for larger values is presented.
+The values that can be represented by the base64 VLQ encoding are limited to 32-bit quantities until some use case for larger values is presented.
 This means that values exceeding 32-bits are invalid and implementations may reject them.
 The sign bit is counted towards the limit, but the continuation bits are not.

 zero-based indexed offset within a line of the generated code, computed as UTF-16 code units for JavaScript and CSS source maps, and as byte indexes in the binary content (represented as a single line) for WebAssembly source maps.